vortexkd/Resist-Button-Chrome/Readme.md

 ## Todos

 - Put together a list of sites to handle and begin making resist buttons that fit in with the site's design.
+  - current progress: 0%.
 - Improve positive feedback mechanism (currently it's just a browser alert... which isn't really a dopamine kick.)
+  - current progress: 30%.
+  - Remainder:
+    - Requires mobile design.
+    - Requires close dialog edge case handling.
+    - Consider adding CTA to close the tab: what should the design look like?
+    - Consider adding opacity div to the background of the popup to improve contrast (and enable click to dismiss)
+    - Handle multilingual messages for popup.
+    - Might have underestimated the amount of css required.
+If it gets a lot consider moving to sass.

 ## Privacy